 If you use the free version of Slack, you might start seeing messages about storage problems with a tip to upgrade to the paid version.
 The truth?
 You can keep uploading images and files, and you won’t run out of storage.
 Instead, older messages, files and images will “roll off” in the archive and you won’t be able to see them anymore.

 Slack has a built-in poll function.
 You use it by typing “/poll” and naming the poll.
-This gives everyone gets a chance to weigh in on a topic without you having to wade through countless messages.
+This gives everyone a chance to weigh in on a topic without forcing you to wade through countless messages.
 It’s a more direct method of making decisions as a team.

-Searches help you find messages, but it can be daunting because the results can include every instance of the word or phrase you type.
-To help, try adding search criteria like “in:channel” to limit the search to a specific channel, or “before:november” to only search for messages from before that month.
+Searches help you find messages, but they can be daunting if the results include every instance of the word or phrase you type.
+To help, try adding search criteria like “in:channel” to limit the search to a specific channel, or “before:november” to only search for messages from before a specific month.
 You can also add a date or year.